devarun/bbPress-signature/wp-content/plugins/better-bbpress-signature/readme.txt

 * Changed plugin to use update_post_meta for proper functioning of Add/Edit option
 * Fixed folder path for proper loading of JS and CSS
 * Tested working with 2.3.* version of bbPress

+= 1.2.0 =
+* Added option to edit messages from bbPress settings page
+* Added fallback to work without JavaScript
+* Fixed errors in JS and CSS
+* Tested working with 2.5.* version of bbPress